Last Update: January 6, 2020

 Where: NHIS Cafe/Gym parking lot (parking lot between cafe and gym) and surrounding areas

-Make payment for your booth by November 27, 2019 . . . cash or cashier’s check only (NHIS school groups can do transfer of funds to Drama Account) and turn in signed registration form .
+Make payment for your booth by February 7, 2020 . . . cash or cashier’s check only and turn in signed registration form.
 Please make cashier’s check payable to Nānākuli High and Intermediate School.

-Please read all of the guidelines, complete the attached form, and submit it with your payment to Mr. Robin Kitsu in room MCR or Multi-Purpose if after 4 pm by November 27.
+Please read all of the guidelines, complete the attached form, and submit it with your payment to room MCR during regular school hours or Multi-Purpose Building if after 4 pm.
+You may call 305-7725 to confirm that someone will be available to receive your payment and write out a receipt.

-Food, Crafts, Games, Food Trucks, other non-informational booths: $50 ($100 for outside groups from December 2)
+Food, Crafts, Games, Food Trucks, other non-informational booths: $100

 ONLINE REGISTRATION LINK: http://bit.ly/2N6Hrc2